 3. Type of policy

-Insurance policies fall into three main categories: Landlord for rented property, Vacant for a property you are renovating, and Builder’s Risk for a house undergoing a major rehab.
+Property insurance policies fall into three main categories: Landlord for rented property, Vacant for a property you are renovating, and Builder’s Risk for a house undergoing a major rehab.
 If you’ve just finished updating a property and are ready to rent, update your policy as well and ask your insurance broker about additional coverage for lost rent, tenant liability, and pets.

 4. Deductibles matter